-Modi is Hitler of subcontinent: Firdous
+Modi is Hitler of Subcontinent: Firdous

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SIALKOT: Special Assistant to the Prime Minister (SAPM) on Information and Broadcasting Dr Firdous Ashiq Awan on Sunday said Indian Prime Minister Narendra Modi was the Hitler of Sub-continent, whose occupation army was perpetrating the worst brutalities in the IHK.
+SIALKOT: Special Assistant to the Prime Minister (SAPM) on Information and Broadcasting Dr Firdous Ashiq Awan Sunday said Indian Prime Minister Narendra Modi was the Hitler of subcontinent, whose occupation army was perpetrating worst brutalities in the IHK.

+She was addressing media persons here after administering oath to the newly-elected office-bearers of Sialkot Electronic Media Association.

 For the first time Pakistan has successfully highlighted the burning Kashmir issue before the world, she said.